TooTallNate/nightscout-ps1/Readme.md

 <img width="203" src="https://user-images.githubusercontent.com/71256/34065499-21048488-e1b7-11e7-985e-e2c08c3d3642.png">

-Periodically syncs the latest entry from Nightscout to an eval-able file.

-This allows you to source the file in your `$PS1` variable and include your latest blood glucose entry in your terminal prompt.
+Periodically syncs the latest entry from Nightscout to an eval-able file, so that you can include your latest blood glucose entry in your terminal prompt (also known as the `$PS1` variable).

 ### Configure your `PS1`